LearnOnDemandSystems/docs/lod/template-gallery.md

 ## Lab Tags

 Organization Managers and Lab Authors can add additional filters for technology focus by tagging lab profiles with a lab tag.
-Lab Tags can be created from the admin portal by selecting *Lab Tags* under the Lab Profile pane.
+Lab Tags can be created in the LOD admin portal by selecting *Lab Tags* under the Lab Profile pane.

-The Lab tags are in a *Title: Subject* format.
+The Lab tags are in a *Title: Subject* format, separated by a colon.
-Here is an example of what one of the *Included Technology* tags would look like wile configuring it.
-Before saving, ensure Publish to Template Gallery is enabled.
+Here is an example of what one of the *Included Technology* tags from the screenshot above would look like during configuration.
+Before saving, ensure *Publish to Template Gallery* is enabled if you would like it available as a filter.

 ![](images/template-gallery-lab-tags.png)

 ## Publishing Labs.

-Labs can be published to the organization gallery by selecting *Publish to Organization Template Gallery* options on the advanced tab of the lab profile.
+Labs may be published to the organization gallery as a template by selecting *Publish to Organization Template Gallery* options on the advanced tab of the lab profile.
 Additionally, lab profiles may be tagged from the Tags tab of the same page.

 ## Custom Environments

-When you can't find a template that meets your requirement, you can create the lab profile from the ground-up using the Create Custom Environment link.
+If you find none of the templates meets your requirements, or you have something special in mind, you may create the lab profile from the ground-up using the *Create Custom Environment* link in the top right corner.

 ![](images/template-gallery-to-legacy.png)